Shot noise

 Photon noise simulation.
 Number of photons per pixel increases from left to right and from upper row to bottom row.

 Shot noise or Poisson noise is a type of noise which can be modeled by a Poisson process.

-In electronics shot noise originates from the discrete nature of electric charge.
+In electronics, shot noise originates from the discrete nature of electric charge.
 Shot noise also occurs in photon counting in optical devices, where shot noise is associated with the particle nature of light.
+Shot noise is also observed in nuclear physics where particles like neutrons, muons, alpha particles, beta particles (electrons), or gamma rays impinge on their respective particle detector.